AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

    - Reporting and Warnings modes
    - Prover controls

-* See the User Guide appendix *"Command Line Invocation"* for the full list
+* See the User's Guide appendix *"Command Line Invocation"* for the full list

 --------------------------------------
 :toolname:`GNATprove` Under the Hood